oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 ## Task 2: Create a compartment

-As a tenancy administrator, create a compartment in Oracle Cloud Infrastructure Identity and Access Management (IAM) in which to store Oracle Data Safe resources.
+Create a compartment for yourself in Oracle Cloud Infrastructure Identity and Access Management (IAM).
 From here on in, we refer to this compartment as "your compartment."

-> **Note**: If you have an existing compartment in your tenancy that you can use or you are using an Oracle-provided environment, you can skip this task.
+If you have an existing compartment in your tenancy that you can use, you can skip this task.

 1. From the navigation menu, select **Identity & Security**, and then **Compartments**.